Using-Namespace-System/mosaiQue/README.md

 ## License

-This project is licensed under the GPL 3.0 License.
-See the liscense file for details.
+This project is licensed under the GPL-3.0 License.
+See the license file for details.